Advice on working

 Following the public health advice

-Keeping some distance from people from other households and avoiding crowded indoor places - even if no longer legally mandated – are still sensible precautions.
+Keeping some distance from people from other households and avoiding crowded indoor places - even though no longer legally required – is still a sensible precaution.

 Catch coughs and sneezes in a tissue.
 Put used tissues into a bin and wash hands immediately.
 If you do not have tissues to hand, catch coughs and sneezes in the crook of your elbow.